Ankushyad26/file-shrink-portal/README.md

 ## How can I deploy this project?

-Simply open [Lovable](https://lovable.dev/projects/a35f4f47-f75b-4243-8ed4-1dff09587382) and click on Share -> Publish.
+Simply open [Decompressor](https://decompressor.dev/projects/a35f4f47-f75b-4243-8ed4-1dff09587382) and click on Share -> Publish.

-## Can I connect a custom domain to my Lovable project?
+## Can I connect a custom domain to my Decompressor project?

 Yes, you can!